ogfaraz/Human-Recognition-using-CV-and-CNN/README.md

 The model takes the given size of dataset by taking continuous photos of the person or object.
-The model recognizes the person after the training in real-time cam.
+The model recognizes the person in real-time cam after the training.